siashah22/TextSummarization/README.md

 This project demonstrates a Python-based text summarization tool using Natural Language Processing (NLP) techniques.
 The tool accepts lengthy articles or textual content as input and generates a concise summary by identifying and retaining the most relevant sentences.

 Libraries Used in the Project:
-1. NLTK (Natural Language Toolkit):
-A comprehensive library for natural language processing tasks.
+1. NLTK (Natural Language Toolkit): A comprehensive library for natural language processing tasks.

-2.collections.Counter:
-A Python standard library for counting the occurrences of elements in a collection.
-Used to compute word frequencies.
+2.collections.Counter: A Python standard library for counting the occurrences of elements in a collection.Used to compute word frequencies.

-3.heapq:
-A Python standard library for working with heaps (priority queues).
+3.heapq: A Python standard library for working with heaps (priority queues).
 Used to efficiently retrieve the highest-scoring sentences for the summary.

 Key Features:
 1.Tokenization: Breaks the text into sentences and words.